lsuits/moodle25-OBSOLETE-NO-LONGER-SUPPORTED/README.md

 -
 1. Simple as it sounds.
 Now you can add extra credit items to Weighted Mean categories.

+Repeat Headers
+-
+1. Users can choose to repeat column headers that show category and item information every N rows in the grader report.
+This limits the need for complex javascript solutions and makes the gradebook much more usable.

 Anonymous Grading
 -
 1. Choose course categories of a single category to limit its use.